Search for opportunities to participate in a clinical research study.

-At UT Southwestern, our oculoplastic and orbital surgeons offer a variety of options to treat and correct eye conditions and injuries, as well as cosmetic procedures to improve appearance.
+At UT Southwestern, our oculoplastic surgeons offer a variety of options in Dallas, Fort Worth, and Frisco to treat and correct eye conditions and injuries, as well as cosmetic procedures to improve appearance.

 Our talented surgeons are skilled in the latest plastic surgery techniques to restore a more youthful appearance, such as: